ITAgnesmeyer/Diga.WebView2/README.md

 ### AddRemoteObject => COM interop
 It is possible to pass a dot-net object as a remote object to the web browser.
 In my tests, I was able to set and read properties.
 However, I did not manage to call functions without errors.
 Neither with parameters, nor without and not with and without return. < V9430.
-AddRemoteObject works fine when you use V9488.
+AddRemoteObject works fine when you use V9430 or V9488.
 If you add the followin Rremote Object first:
 ```c#
     [ClassInterface(ClassInterfaceType.AutoDual)]
     [ComVisible(true)]